simonjvardy/alarm-clock/README.md

 ### Features Implemented ###

 - Responsive mobile first design using a [Bootstrap](https://getbootstrap.com/) framework.
-- User friendly display with lots of images
+- User friendly display
-- A Navbar with easy navigation that collapses on mobile displays
-- A Contact Us pop-up modal with a form to submit user details and a message that will generate an email
-- Social media links
+- A search bar for users to search for city names
+- An alarm clock with time input, on/off toggle switch and a cancel button

 ### Future Features ###

-- Allow users to enter an address and receive future iSS sighting data
+- Allow users to see location weather data

 ---

 ## Version Control ##
-**Version control** for this repository is managed within **GitHub** and **Gitpod** using separate [branches](https://github.com/simonjvardy/ISS-Tracker/branches)  used to work on specific aspects of the project.
+**Version control** for this repository is managed within **GitHub** and **Gitpod** using separate [branches](https://github.com/simonjvardy/world-clock/branches)  used to work on specific aspects of the project.
 The following describes the repository branch structure:
 - **Master** - this is the default branch and the source for the repository deployment.
     - **Documentation** - this branch is used for updating the README.md and testing.md documentation only.